-The Africana Studies Major and Minor consist of course sequences and concentrations within an interdisciplinary curriculum (including History, Political Science, Literature, Cultural Studies, Psychology, Social Science, Religion and others) that provide students with intellectual training in understanding and analyzing both the broad range of the African-American experience in the U.S. and issues of the African diaspora.
-The Department encompasses university-trained social scientists and humanists from the major academic disciplines.
+The Africana Studies major and minor consist of course sequences and concentrations within an interdisciplinary curriculum (including history, political science, literature, cultural studies, psychology, social science, religion and others) that provide students with intellectual training in understanding and analyzing both the broad range of the African-American experience in the U.S. and issues of the African diaspora.
+The department encompasses university-trained social scientists and humanists from the major academic disciplines.

-Seeking academic advisement is essential to your academic success and timely graduation.
-Students are required to regularly meet with the Department’s designated advisors as well as attend mandatory advisement workshops in the Fall and Spring semesters.
-Undergraduate Advisors are Cedric Hackett and Aimee Glocke.
-Contact the Department for an appointment.
-Additional academic advisement is also available to students through both our department advisor and staff advisors in the college’s Student Services Center/Educational Opportunity Program Satellite.
+Seeking academic advisement is essential to academic success and timely graduation.
+Students are required to regularly meet with the department’s designated advisors as well as attend mandatory advisement workshops in the Fall and Spring semesters.
+Undergraduate advisors are Cedric Hackett and Aimee Glocke.
+Contact the department for an appointment.
+Additional academic advisement is also available to students through both the department advisor and staff advisors in the College of Social and Behavioral Sciences Student Services Center/EOP Satellite.
 Please call (818) 677-2658 to schedule an appointment.

 Santa Susana Hall (SN) 221